HP-CAO/6IMPOSE/README.md

-# Sim2real 6D pose estimation using YOLO and PVN3D
+# 6IMPOSE: Bridging the Reality Gap in 6D Pose Estimation for Robotic Grasping
 ## Overview
-In this work, we develop a real-time two-stage 6D pose estimation approach by integrating the object detector YOLO-V4-tiny [[1]](#1) and the 6D pose estimation algorithm PVN3D [[2]](#2) for time sensitive robotics applications.
+We introduce 6IMPOSE, a novel framework for sim-to-real data generation and 6D pose estimation.
+6IMPOSE consists of four modules: First, a [data generation pipeline](https://github.com/LukasDb/BlenderSyntheticData) that employs the 3D software suite Blender to create synthetic RGBD image datasets with 6D pose annotations.
+Second, an [annotated RGBD dataset](https://mediatum.ub.tum.de/1695465) of five household objects generated using the proposed pipeline.
+Third, a real-time two-stage [6D pose estimation approach](https://github.com/HP-CAO/6IMPOSE) that integrates the object detector YOLO-V4 and a streamlined, real-time version of the 6D pose estimation algorithm PVN3D optimized for time-sensitive robotics applications.
+Fourth, a [codebase](https://github.com/LukasDb/HumanRobotInteraction) designed to facilitate the integration of the vision system into a robotic grasping experiment.

 ![Alt text](diagram.jpg?raw=true "")
 *A two-stage pose estimation approach shows the object detection with YOLO-tiny to localize the object of interest at the first stage, followed by the 6D object pose estimation with PVN3D-tiny at the second stage.*

-## Setting up
+## Setting up for 6D pose estimation
 ### Basics:
 This project is using the following settings: